sam-redman/mr-butter-bot/README.md

 pip install requests
 ````

-## Deployment
-You can run this locally in an IDE that supports Python to start the bot.
-Alternatively, you can host the bot somewhere else so long as you have the packages in requirements.txt installed on the host.
+### Running the Application Locally
 ````
 # Run the program.
 python main.py
 ````

-Every Discord bot requires a token in order for it to run.
-You can generate one by following this guide: https://www.writebots.com/discord-bot-token/ .

-Once you have a token, you need to create a .env file in your bot file directory simply called '.env' - this file should contain one line:
+## Deployment
+If you are hosting externally then specify an environment variable with BOT_TOKEN as the key and the value as the generated token value.
+You should enver upload a private token directly to Github or a third-party host.

 ````
-BOT_TOKEN=TOKENHERE
+# Start command when hosted by a third-party.
+python main.py
 ````
-If you are hosting externally then specifiy an environment variable with BOT_TOKEN as the key and the value as the generated token value.